DanielCalvo/studies/Book_notes/discipline_equals_freedom_field_manual.md

 - There are areas within yourself you cannot compromise.
 Work hard, train hard, improve yourself, do not rest on your laurels, face your demons, do not give up, give out or give in.
 Stand and maintain your self discipline

 ### Default aggressive
-- Agression: The unstoppable fighting spirit.
+- Aggression: The unstoppable fighting spirit.
 The drive.
 The desire to achieve success.
 The will to win.

 ### Nature vs Nurture
 - The people who are successful decide they are going to be successful.